 We encourage you to be a part of your child’s preschool experience and welcome you in visiting your child at any time.
 Open dialogue between teachers and parents is also encouraged.
 Each day, you will receive a Daily Note that details the events and activities that your child participated in, as well as what the class is studying.

 We offer a year-round program with an extended care option.
 High Hopes offers 5-, 3- and 2-day options for enrollment (M-F; M,W,F; & T, Th ).
 School day hours 9:00 am - 3:30 pm and extended care is offered 7:00 a.m. - 9:00 a.m. and 3:30 p.m.-6:00 p.m.
 Please call 615-661-5437 for any questions you may have regarding High Hopes’ Operating Schedule.

 High Hopes seeks to prepare your child for future success through a broad range of experiences.
 Supplemental enrichment activities, include Do Re Play, music curriculum developed exclusively for High Hopes and offered twice each week to all classes.

-Beginning in January 2015 children age 3 and up will receive instruction in Spanish one day per week.
 Once your child reaches the Pre-K classroom, Enrichment Activities are built into the day and designed to expand young students’ world view, cultural awareness, and extracurricular abilities, including but not limited to: Fitness, Music, Cooking, Computer Technology, World Cultures, and Art.